Protect Taiwan’s Endangered Leopard Cats Before It’s Too Late

 Founded on October 8, 2017, the Leopard Cat Association of Taiwan was established through the efforts of Dr. Mei-Ting Chen—fondly known as the “Leopard Cat Mom”—and a dedicated group of supporters.

-The association is committed to protecting and studying the endangered Leopard Cat, a Category I protected species in Taiwan.
-Through conservation efforts, research, and public awareness initiatives, association seeks to engage the public in safeguarding this rare species.
-Looking ahead, the association aims to collaborate internationally, sharing research and conservation experiences with other countries working to protect small wild cats like the Leopard Cat.
+The association is dedicated to the protection of the endangered leopard cat in Taiwan.
+Through conservation efforts, scientific research, and public awareness initiatives, the association strives to engage the public in protecting this rare species.
+Looking ahead, it aims to expand international collaboration by sharing research findings and conservation experiences with other countries that are also working to protect small wild cats, such as the leopard cat.

 Our Work